-Alongside his experiences working as a writer, script editor and script consultant on numerous screen projects, Craig has written many articles on screenwriting and media writing for publications such as the Journal of Screenwriting, New Writing: The International Journal for the Practice and Theory of Creative Writing, Studies in Australasian Cinema, the Media Education Research Journal, Writing in Education andScriptWriter Magazine.
+Alongside his experiences of working as a writer, script editor and script consultant, Craig has written many articles on screenwriting, media writing and creative practice research for publications such as the Journal of Screenwriting, Journal of Media Practice, New Writing: The International Journal for the Practice and Theory of Creative Writing, Studies in Australasian Cinema, Journal of Writing in Creative Practice, Media Education Research Journal, Writing in Education and ScriptWriter Magazine.

 - PG Certificate Research Degree Supervision, Bournemouth University, UK (2011)

 - PhD Critical and Creative Writing (Screenwriting), Bangor University, UK (2009)